-WOTR COMM110 Fundamentals of Public Speaking
+MOTR COMM110 Fundamentals of Public Speaking

-COM130 Introduction to Mass Media Communications
+COM130 Introduction to Mass Media Communications 3

-Prerequisite: Reading proficiency Introduction to Mass Media Communications examines mass media as well as its role in our lives and society.
+Introduction to Mass Media Communications examines mass media as well as its role in our lives and society.
 Topics include media theory and literacy, law and ethics, history, current trends, and convergence.
 Students will analyze a variety of media including print, radio, television, film, advertising, public relations, social media, gaming, and the Internet.
 (F,S)